m0xte/rmq-loan-demonstration/README.md

 ## How it works:

 1. End user calls into quote service to request a new quote
-2. This sends a message to each provider queue via aggregator RabbitMQ
+2. This sends a message to each provider via redis queue
 3. The quote provider processes the quotes.
 Usually a latent operation.
-4. The quote provider calls the quote service back to deliver a result.
+4. The quote provider publishes a response message to a response queue
 5. The end user polls for results (or may notify if you need to - up to the implementor to do)

 ## Notes

-* The messaging and operations here are fully durable through all component failures and will retry until there is an atomic success.
-* All requests are low latency
 * In real life error handling would be better :)